 |11.||Panasonic G9||Y||stereo / mono||Y||Y||full||3.0||Y||-||Y|

 |12.||Panasonic GH5||Y||stereo / mono||Y||Y||full||3.1||Y||-||Y|

 Studio photographers will appreciate that the Fujifilm X-H1 (unlike the FZ2000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-H1 and the FZ2000 are recent models that are part of the current product line-up.
-The FZ2000 replaced the earlier Panasonic FZ1000, while the X-H1 does not have a direct predecessor.
+The FZ2000 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-H1 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the X-H1 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-H1 and the Panasonic FZ2000?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Fujifilm X-H1:

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.